tmarcelojr/reputech-python/README.md

 5. Go to resources/companies.py and run the seed_data route for companies - POST request
 6. Run companies GET request to make companies are created
 7. Go to resources/collected_reviews and run seed_data - POST request

-Check database using SQLite3 in terminal
-8. Make sure you are in the parent folder of your application.
+8. Check database using SQLite3 in terminal.
+Make sure you are in the parent folder of your application.
 Run ls and make sure reputech.sqlite is in the folder.
 9. Run sqlite3 reputech.sqlite
 10. Commands: (Make sure names are singular in commands.
 For example, sources -> source)
 	• SELECT * FROM company;
 	• SELECT * FROM collected_review;
 	• SELECT * FROM source;

-The application is functional now with auth and CRUD Reviews.
-11. Go back to step 4 and comment out the function calls.
+11. The application is functional now with auth and CRUD Reviews.
+Go back to step 4 and comment out the function calls.
 Leaving this open will scrape sources every time server restarts or runs.
 This will cause a long delay.

-Optional steps:
+## Optional steps:
 12. Create users, and reviews using Postman